PeterMarshall29/book1/jupyternotebooks/the_cpp_language.md

 ***

+C++ programs create, destroy, refer to, access, and manipulate {term}`objects`.

+An object, in C++, has

+* A type
+* A name (optional)
+* A value (which may be indeterminate, e.g. for default-initialized non-class types)
+* A size (can be determined with sizeof);

+* Storage duration (automatic, static, dynamic, thread-local);
+lifetime (bounded by storage duration or temporary);
+alignment requirement (can be determined with alignof);

+The following entities are not objects: value, reference, function, enumerator, type, non-static class member, template, class or function template specialization, namespace, parameter pack, and this.

+A variable is an object or a reference that is not a non-static data member, that is introduced by a declaration.

+***

 `C++` is a compiled language.
 The code in each of the `.cpp` (and `.h`) pages in your project is first converted to an object file, a file with a `.obj` ending (`.o`) if you are linux, by the compiler, which convers the basically readable `C++` code into machine language – in an object file.
 The `cpp` source code is platform agnostic – but the object and executable files are not portable amongst platforms – not even amongst generations.